masonyc/Xamarin.KeyboardHelper/README.md

 # Limitations

-Only support iOS and Android for the moment.
+Only support Android for the moment.

 # Contributing